minotour4869/VietnameseBalatro/README.md

 - ~~There will be cases where Balatro crashes due to the following error: `attempt to index field 'localization' (a nil value)`~~
 - ~~To minimize that, revert to English before closing Balatro.~~
 - It seems like the newest alpha version of Steamodded has already addressed this issue.
+- If you're using Windows and encounter `'%AppData%\Balatro\Mods\VietnameseBalatro\fonts/m6x11plus.ttf' does not exist`, go to VietnameseBalatro.lua and change `/` to `\` according to the instructions.
 ## How to solve the problem when it happens in case you're using an older Steamodded version:
 1. **If you're using Windows:**
 - Rename version.dll or the "Mods" folder